giantswarm/docs/src/content/app-platform/namespace-configuration/index.md

 ## Overview

 At some point, you might want to add specific labels or annotations to an app's target namespace to enable other tools such as `linkerd` or `kiam`.
 For example, to include all pods in a namespace in the `linkerd` service mesh.
 Or, to tell `kiam` you do allow Loki to get logs from pods running in this namespace.
 This feature enables you to add labels and annotations to the app's target namespace via its [App CR]({{< relref "/ui-api/management-api/crd/apps.application.giantswarm.io.md" >}}).
-This is simpler than using other solutions such as triggering a Kubernetes job via a Helm hook.
+This is simpler and easier than using other solutions such as triggering a Kubernetes job via a Helm hook.

 ## Configuring labels / annotations